 4Kids may request additional data sets for submission outside of the TPG.
 Network Providers should take care in ensuring that all data submitted is done in a manner that protects confidentiality and preserves data security.
-If data submission is requested by 4Kids outside of the TPG, 4Kids will utilize their website, 4Kids4Families.org for these submissions.
+If data submission is requested by 4Kids outside of the TPG, 4Kids will utilize the email records@4Kids4Families.org for these submissions.